 - A petty cash spreadsheet, sorted alphabetically by name, that reflects only eligible in-state transactions and includes copies of the petty cash envelope fronts and all receipts;

-- A payroll spreadsheet, sorted alphabetically by name, that reflects only payments made to Texas residents and includes copies of the payroll company invoices and the payroll company registers that detail wages and fringes paid to Texas residents;
+- A payroll spreadsheet, sorted alphabetically by name, that reflects only payments made to Texas residents and includes copies of the payroll company invoices and registers that detail wages and fringes paid to Texas residents;

 - A copy of each Texas resident’s Declaration of Texas Residency form;

-- Location maps and copies of call sheets and production reports;
+- Copies of call sheets and production reports;

-- A copy of the complete crew list that includes both Texas resident and non-resident crew members or, if a crew list is not available, a list of non-Texas resident crew members;
+- A crew list that includes both Texas resident and non-resident crew members who worked in Texas;

-- A copy of the complete cast list that includes both Texas resident and non-resident cast members or, if a cast list is not available, a list of non-Texas resident cast members; and
+- A cast list that includes both Texas resident and non-resident cast members who worked in Texas; and

 - A copy of the final project.